3 Days Holiday in Köln and Düsseldorf, Germany

 Ours was a three days trip, and we stayed for two nights in Düsseldorf and made a day trip to Köln.
 Although Düsseldorf and Köln are not far, going by public transport and returning on the same day can mean time wastage in travel and delays.
 A better thing to do is to stay one night in Köln and one night in Düsseldorf.
 If you have more days and plan to see both the cities and nearby sites, split your stay between the cities.
 That way, you can save time and use it to spend time in the city.

-Day 1: Reached Düsseldorf by afternoon ; Saw Rheinuferpromenade, Rheinturm
+Day 1: Reach Düsseldorf by afternoon; Visit Rheinuferpromenade, Rheinturm

-Day 2: Day trip to Köln – saw Köln Cathedral.
-Rhein views by walking along the Rhein; Early return to Düsseldorf.
-Evenig, we saw Königsalle in Düsseldorf
+Day 2: Day trip to Köln – Visit Köln Cathedral; Rhein views by walking along the Rhein; Early return to Düsseldorf; Evening: Visit Königsalle in Düsseldorf

 Day 3: Schloss Benrath, Neanderthal museum.
-Headed back to Darmstadt
+Head back to Darmstadt

 We reached Düsseldorf and checked in.
 After lunch, we relaxed a bit and then headed towards Rheinuferpromenade.